 - Weight Recs: 6 Months to 45 pounds

 - Storage: under seat basket, Rear seat pockets

-The Baby Jogger City Select combines an easy to use set-up, and customizable design into a reliable package.
+In the end, the The Baby Jogger City Select came out as our choice for the best double stroller.
+It combines an easy-to-use set-up, and customizable design into a reliable package.
 Not only did the City Select maneuver better than other doubles, it gave us the flexibility needed for families of all sizes.
 Whether you have one, two or three with you, this stroller gives you as many as 16 different configurations, including using car seats or bassinets.